bng94/heroku-bot/README.md

 * ownerID = your own discord user ID
 * serverLink = your own discord server invite link
 * serverID = your own discord server invite link
-* botID = your bot ID => used for slash cmds, you MUST define this as a string of your bot id or else slash cmds won't work.
-* MONGO_URI = your mongoDB connection URL

->#### If don't have MongoDB or is new to programming/databases, you should consider removing mongoose package and functions related to mongoose, as you would need to setup MonogoDB, so remove the `schemas folder`, `mongo.js` file, `restartMsg.js` file in the modules folder and `line 11-37` from `ready.js` file in the event folderand line 17 from `reboot.js` cmd file from the system subfolder.
 ## Usage

 You can run the bot using command line with one of the two commands listed: